simancas-es/Ebay-Kleinanzeigen-telegram/README.md

 -mins : minimum time before a new request
 -maxs : maximum time before new request
-The request will be done with a random number between these two limits
+The request will be done with a random number between these two limits, in seconds

 To start write /start